All Episodes

 Thank you, sir, very much.

-Hey, hey, listen, um my wife and I, which she says hello to you, have been talking and listening to you for years.
+Hey, hey, listen, my wife and I, which she says hello to you, have been talking and listening to you for years.

-And uh what's going on with the election right now in Obama, what what what I think is that I don't think he wants to be re-elected by everything that we listen to on the news and and from you, I I don't think the guy wants to be re-elected.
+And what's going on with the election right now in Obama, what I think is that I don't think he wants to be re-elected.

-I think with his failing presidency now that he is he he's he's afraid to be the president that lets everything crash.
+I think with his failing presidency now, that he's afraid to be the president that lets everything crash, which is, it looks like that's what he's doing anyway.

 Well, I find that a fascinating theorem.

-Well, I I don't I don't want everybody to think, okay, we can relax, you know, Obama's gonna throw the the No, I'm not interpreting it that way.
+Well, I don't want everybody to think, okay, we can relax.

-I'm I'm you're you're you're theorizing on the way Obama strategizes the things, and you think that Obama wants to lose because he knows there's an economic crash coming and he doesn't want his name attached to it in legacy or history books, right?
+And you think that Obama wants to lose because he knows there's an economic crash coming and he doesn't want his name attached to it in legacy or history books, right?

 Exactly, exactly.

-He doesn't want by the way, the blueberry tea, excellent stuff.
+He doesn't want, by the way, the blueberry tea, excellent stuff.

 It just is.

-I don't say that lightly, and I'm not saying it because it's mine.
+And I don't say that lightly, and I'm not saying it because it's mine.

-Um credibility's on the line when you claim like that.
+Credibility is on the line when you claim like that.

 Look, it's an interesting theory, and a lot of people like to theorize these kind of things.